lpurgitoryl/MyWindowsSetup/README.md

     - Blue
     - Show accent color on Start and Taskbar > On
     - Show accent color on title bars and windows borders > On

+remove recycle bin ( the shortcut can't be deleted it seems like )
+- Settings > Personalization > Desktop icon Settings > Recycle Bin > Uncheck
 # Apps
 PowerToys